Various Groups of Expatriates

 The student usually chooses a degree course or graduate program abroad to gain experience and patch up his or her CV.
 The recent graduate often looks for an internship, a trainee position, or volunteer work abroad.

-For example, Chun Qiu (22), who recently graduated in business administration from the University of Hong Kong, was determined to gain some professional experience in the Asia-Pacific region.
+For example, Chun Qiu (22), who recently graduated with a degree in business administration from the University of Hong Kong, was determined to gain some professional experience in the Asia-Pacific region.
 With the help of Australia Work & Travel, she found a 26-week internship placement in the HR department of a Sydney-based logistics company.
-After completing her internship, she wants to travel to Tasmania and New Zealand as a backpacker for another 4 to 6 weeks.
+After completing her internship, she wants to travel to Tasmania and New Zealand as a backpacker for another four to six weeks.

 There are two types of people who retire overseas.
 There are those who moved abroad for work and simply decided to stay, and those who decide to spend their remaining years in a warmer climate.
 François (67) and Mathilde (64) are the latter type of retirees.